MariaAlonsoLeon/Matrix_Multiplication_Task1/README.md

 You can generate and visualize the benchmarking data using the `Graphs_Generator` project in the `Utils` folder.
 This tool provides graphs for execution time, memory usage, and CPU consumption for each language across different matrix sizes.

+## Usage
+To sum up, you can use the project by following these steps.

+1. Open the appropriate IDE for the programming language you wish to test.
+2. Navigate to the respective folder and run the provided script or project.
+3. Use the Graphs Generator in the `Utils` folder to visualize the results from the benchmarking process.

 ## Additional Analysis and Optional Assignments

 In addition to the core objectives of the project, several optional tasks were undertaken to provide a more comprehensive analysis.
 These tasks aimed to offer deeper insights into how each programming language handles computational resources during matrix operations, with a particular focus on CPU usage and algorithmic variations in Java.